shivanshi2206/FitForm/README.md

+For more details regarding testing and deployment refer FitFormAI.pdf

 # FitForm

 **FitForm** is a real-time exercise posture correction system built with Python, OpenCV, and MediaPipe.
 It analyzes body movements using webcam input in real time and provides instant feedback to ensure correct exercise form.